This is my review of the No 1 Lounge in Heathrow Terminal 3.

 - American Airlines (a oneworld partner of Finnair)

 Being the indecisive type, I decided to try them all!
 I will review them all over the next few days in the order in which I visited them.
-First up, No 1 Traveller.
+First up, No 1 Lounge.

-No 1 Traveller at London Heathrow Terminal 3
+No 1 Lounge at London Heathrow Terminal 3

 As you can see from the sign: